mkloubert/vscode-deploy-reloaded/README.md

 * clone [this repository](https://github.com/mkloubert/vscode-deploy-reloaded)
 * create and change to a new branch, like `git checkout -b my_new_feature`
 * run `npm install` from your project folder
-* open that project folder from Visual Studio Code
+* open that project folder in Visual Studio Code
-* edit and debug there
+* now you can edit and debug there
 * commit your changes to your new branch and sync it with your forked GitHub repo
 * make a [pull request](https://github.com/mkloubert/vscode-deploy-reloaded/pulls)